Fengxiang23/SelectiveMAE/README.md

   </p>

 ## Intruduction
--  `OpticalRS-4M`: A large-scale remote sensing dataset.
-This dataset, comprising 4 million optical images, is designed to fully leverage the representation learning capabilities of MIM methods in RS applications, distinguished by its diverse scene details.</br>
+-  `OpticalRS-13M`: A large-scale remote sensing dataset.
+This dataset, comprising 13 million optical images, is designed to fully leverage the representation learning capabilities of MIM methods in RS applications, distinguished by its diverse scene details.
+We also offer a light version, named `OpticalRS-4M`.</br>
 - `SelectiveMAE`: A novel and efficient MIM method tailored for remote sensing images.
 This method incorporates a new PSTS module, which significantly accelerates convergence and enhances representation learning compared to the original MIM approach.